Mustardsauce/Azure-Kinect-alignment-with-CUDA/README.md

 I did the alignment between color and depth image(Azure kinect dk) with CUDA.
 It takes so long time because it is necessary to tranform the 2D-3D conversion.
 I tested this on Windows 10.
 If you wanna use this on Linux, you could compile this to nvcc without cmake (with dependency).

-# The environment for testing is below.
+# The environment for testing is below
 - Azure kinect : "Color : [1280 x 720], Depth : [640 x 576]"
 - OS : Windows 10 (NOT Linux)
 - IDE : Visual studio 2015 community